 - Float & Thermostatic steam traps combine the action of two principles: thermostatic and density.
 Each trap has its own discharge orifice.
 A valve with a ball float actuator drains condensate when the liquid reaches a predetermined level in the trap.
 When the flow of condensate diminishes’ the float drops, partially closing the valve to accommodate the flow rate.

-- At the top of the trap is a thermostatic element that opens to discharge all air and non-condensable gases as soon as they cause a small temp drop within trap.
+- At the top of the trap is a thermostatic element that opens to discharge all air and non-condensable gases as soon as they cause a small temperature drop within the trap.

 - Operate in between 0 to 250 PSIG pressure,

 - The condensate valve is located at the bottom and subject to plugging when dirt and scale are present.

 - If the dirt particles prevent the valve from closing, steam energy will be wasted until the condition is detected and corrected.

 To get the maximum benefit from the steam traps, selection of steam traps of correct size and pressure is very important.
 Selection of steam traps shall be in accordance with the following: